This course requires 2 options.

-Students that enjoyed the practical elements at level 1 should definitely choose this course.
+Students that enjoyed the practical elements at level 1 may wish to choose this course.
 There are plenty of practical opportunities available such as the Solo and Group Performance standards.
 Credits are also available for performing on a second instrument.
 Acoustic guitar and electric guitar count as 2 instruments.

 We spend time doing song analysis both for the lyric content of songs and to assist with theory.
 There is more emphasis on individual creativity at L2.
-Many students choose to do composition for the first time.
+Many students choose to do composition but there are other options if you're not so keen.
 This can be done individually or as a group.

 We also offer instrumentation.
 This is where we take an existing piece of music which is already transcribed, and then re-arrange it for a quintet of instruments of your choice.
 This is scored using the software Sibelius or Musescore.

-At L1 the Music Works, which was based on the Beatles and Queen, was comprised of short assignments.
+At L1 the Music Works topics were comprised of short assignments.
 At L2 the Music Works is an external exam which is worth 6 credits.
 It has the added bonus of literacy credits attached to it.
 We focus on 1950s Jazz, focusing on Dave Brubeck's Take 5.
 The context of this covers a range of social issues such as Jazz and the Civil Rights Movement.
 We also look at the development of Progressive Rock focusing on Pink Floyd's Dark Side of the Moon.
-Students can choose to study the music Les Miserables as an alternative if they prefer.
+Sometimes we also study light orchestral works.

 Music Technology based composition is available to those students that have a DAW and their own software.